mahmouddwidar/My-Prayer/README.md

 ## Changelog

-### Version 1.0.2
+### Version 1.0.3
-- Fixed bug not updating the dates and timings daily.
+- Send notification to alert users when prayer time hits.
+- Improvements in the UI/UX for better adaptability.

 ## Contribution